MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.1/azureps-support-lifecycle.md

 [!INCLUDE [migrate-to-az-banner](../../includes/migrate-to-az-banner.md)]

-To avoid service interruptions, [update your scripts](https://aka.ms/azpsmigrate) that use AzureRM PowerShell modules to use Az PowerShell modules by February 29, 2024.
-To automatically update your scripts, follow the
+To avoid service interruptions, [update your scripts](https://aka.ms/azpsmigrate) that use AzureRM PowerShell modules to use Az PowerShell modules.
+To automatically update your scripts, follow the [quickstart guide](/powershell/azure/quickstart-migrate-azurerm-to-az-automatically).
-[quickstart guide](/powershell/azure/quickstart-migrate-azurerm-to-az-automatically).

 <!-- link references -->